Here is a sample image of a general blank cheque

 Imagine you are purchasing materials against PDC and issue post dated cheques to different supplier drawn on different-different dates!

-In all the above case the things goes to mess up and it is very difficult to find the actual position, bank balance, details of post-dated cheques, as well as bank balance and party balances
+In all the above case the things go to mess up and it is very difficult to find the actual position, bank balance, details of post-dated cheques, as well as bank balance and party balances

 So, there is definitely a need to manage the PDC in a systematic way else the business may ruin, or make force you to keep all those records manually or even your funds flow may get affect adversely and cheques may bounce or you forget to deposit the cheques on the due date!!!